Summary and Schedule

 import torch

 This should output the versions of all required packages without giving errors.
-Most versions will work fine with this lesson, but: - For pytorch, the minimum version is 2.0 - For sklearn, the minimum version is 1.2.2
+Most versions should work fine with this lesson, but we’ve only tested thoroughly with the versions commented above.

 Fallback option: cloud environment